 - Providing paid sick leave to employees unable to work due to the direct effect of the COVID–19;

 - Maintaining payroll to retain employees during business disruptions or substantial slowdowns;

 - Meeting increased costs to obtain materials unavailable from the applicant’s original source due to interrupted supply chains;

 - Repaying obligations that cannot be met due to revenue losses.

-If you get a PPP loan, you can request forgiveness of the principal portion of the loan for the eight-week period after you get the loan that covers:
+If you get a PPP loan, you can request forgiveness of the principal portion of the loan for the 8-to-24-week period after you get the loan that covers:

 - Payroll costs